samyabouseda/express-rest-api-boilerplate/README.md

 ```

 ## Usage
-Create a model in the models folder.
+Create a new file named `Book.js` in the `models` folder.
-To learn more about this, check the [mongoose documentation](https://mongoosejs.com).
+To learn more about creating models, check the [mongoose documentation](https://mongoosejs.com).
 ```js
 import { Schema, model } from 'mongoose'